A Framework for Conditional Statement Technical Debt Identification and Description: Evaluation

+During the hyper-parameter tuning step, we started by setting the \emph{Latent Dimensionality} to 512 and gradually increased it.
+The distinctive behaviour of the generator clearly showed us that setting the \emph{Latent Dimensionality} to 1024 produces higher \emph{Bleu-n} scores as 512 and 2048 decreased the scores.
+Increasing the \emph{Number of Layers} to 2 gives the lowest \emph{Bleu-n} scores, so we kept experimenting with 1.
+This suggests that sometimes it is not ideal to over-complicate the model as that may lead to over-fitting to the training set and suppress the model's ability to generalise.
+We experimented with 64 and 32 for the \emph{Batch Size} and found that 64 trains faster and produces higher scores.
+Increasing the \emph{Batch Size} more than 64 caused \ac{oom} issues.

-Table \ref{satd_gen_tun_cv_res} lists the results from both the hyper-parameter tuning and the 10-fold \ac{cv} steps, oredered according to \emph{BLEU-4}, the highest first.
-Moreover, Table \ref{satd_gen_coms} shows some \ac{satd} comments generated by our framework in comparison with human-scripted \ac{satd} comments.
-The first example shows a generated comment that is identical to the human-scripted comment.
-The second example shows minor differences, while the third example shows a comment that is totally different from the human-scripted comment.
+Table \ref{satd_gen_coms} shows some \ac{satd} comments generated by SATDID in comparison with human-written \ac{satd} comments from the ground-truth.
+The first example shows a generated comment that is identical to the comment written by the human developer.
+The second example shows minor differences, while the third example shows a comment that is totally different from the human-written one.